February 7, 2013

 MEETINGS/EVENTS

-Information on the Natural Areas Training Academy workshop programs is on their website.
+Information on the Natural Areas Training Academy workshop programs

 The Natural Areas Training Academy offers Conservation Site Assessment & Planning, presented in a hybrid format for the first time (a combination of online and in-person training).
 This workshop builds a foundation of skills useful in conducting site assessments and developing resource management plans.
 Online learning: To be completed at your own pace anytime between 15 January and 26 February 2013.
 More information is available on the event website.